Commuter Challenge 2013 - It's YOUR Move!

 - Grand River Transit also held a 2-for-1 Transit Tuesday on June 5, where 2,546 riders received free trips for taking transit with a friend or co-worker.

 - On Wednesday June 6, Planning Commissioner Rob Horne challenged Regional staff to participate in the Commuter Challenge.
 Rob challenged staff to sustainably travel along the Central Transit Corridor and visit the corridor's future rapid transit station areas.
 When visiting the station areas, participants wrote brief descriptions about their sustainable trips, and what makes the station areas interesting.
 A number of Regional staff participated by sharing their stories and photos.
-Rob traveled from Ainslie Street Terminal in Cambridge to Conestoga Mall in Waterloo in three hours by carsharing, bussing, cycling and jogging.
+Rob travelled from Ainslie Street Terminal in Cambridge to Conestoga Mall in Waterloo in three hours by carsharing, bussing, cycling and jogging.

 - Throughout the week, we also worked with Miovision Technologies and the City of Waterloo to count the number of cyclists and pedestrians travelling past the Clay and Glass Gallery along Waterloo's Laurel Trail.
 We counted 626 cyclists and 265 pedestrians throughout the week!
 For more info visit Miovision's blog.